Bertie Carvel: 2003–2010

+2011–2020

+From 2011 to 2024, Carvel was the voice of the male Imperial Agent in the MMORPG Star Wars: The Old Republic until the role was reassigned to Wilf Scolding.
 In March 2013, he reprised his role as Miss Trunchbull in Matilda on Broadway at the Shubert Theatre.
 This won him a Drama Desk Award for Outstanding Actor in a Featured Role in a Musical and a nomination for Tony Award for Best Actor in a Leading Role in a Musical, one of only a handful of nominations for an actor portraying a character of the opposite sex.
 From August to October 2015, Carvel played both Pentheus and Agave in Bakkhai at the Almeida Theatre.
 Carvel also performed as Yank in the play The Hairy Ape at the Old Vic in November of the same year.
 In February 2016, Carvel announced his directorial debut.
 He directed the play Strife at the Minerva Theatre, Chichester, which opened in August 2016.

 In September 2017, Carvel played the role of Rupert Murdoch in the play Ink by James Graham, which debuted at the Almeida Theatre before transferring to the West End.
 In April 2019 Ink transferred to Broadway, with Carvel reprising his role.
 This performance won him a Tony Award for Best Featured Actor in a Play.

-In 2022, he returned to The Old Vic to play US President Donald Trump in The 47th, a play by Mike Bartlett.

-Roles in other media

-Carvel has appeared in several other film, TV and theatre roles, including The Wrong Mans, Babylon, Doctor Who (episode "The Lazarus Experiment"), Sherlock (episode "The Blind Banker"), Bombshell, Hawking, The Crimson Petal and the White, Money and Midsomer Murders (episode "The Great and the Good").
+Carvel other project’s include The Wrong Mans, Babylon, Doctor Who (episode "The Lazarus Experiment"), Sherlock (episode "The Blind Banker"), Bombshell, Hawking, The Crimson Petal and the White, Money and Midsomer Murders (episode "The Great and the Good").
 He played Lord Carmarthen in John Adams.
 In the television film Agatha Christie: A Life in Pictures, he played Christie's second husband Max Mallowan.
 Carvel appeared as Bamatabois in the film Les Misérables, based on the musical of the same name.
-From 2011 to 2024, Carvel was the voice of the male Imperial Agent in the MMORPG Star Wars: The Old Republic until the role was reassigned to Wilf Scolding.
 In 2009, Carvel played Wormwood in Focus on the Family's audio adaptation of The Screwtape Letters, alongside Andy Serkis as Screwtape.
 This production was a 2010 Audie Award finalist.

 In 2015, Carvel starred as Jonathan Strange in the BBC One adaptation of Susanna Clarke's novel Jonathan Strange & Mr Norrell, opposite Eddie Marsan as Gilbert Norrell.
 He played Nick Clegg in the Channel 4 drama Coalition and in September appeared as the unfaithful husband of Suranne Jones's title character in the BBC One thriller series Doctor Foster.
 The second series of Doctor Foster started filming in September 2016 and was broadcast in September 2017.